 If your SharePoint intranet doesn’t offer these capabilities, you surely need to plan an overhaul.

-Microsoft Office 365 Intranet provides a modern experience – focuses more on people, employee productivity and offers user-friendly tools that enable employees to participate and interact with each other with features similar to that of social media and other leading desktop/mobile applications.
+SharePoint powers your intranet throughout the digital workplace and modernizes the workspace with the features of Microsoft 365.
+It focuses more on people, employee productivity and offers user-friendly tools that enable employees to participate and interact with each other with features similar to that of social media and other leading desktops/mobile applications.